Loubal70/youtube-for-wp/README.md

 | `api_key` | `string` | **Required**.
 Your API key |

 #### Get channel ID

+#### For your youtube channel
+If you have direct access to the Google account that owns the YouTube channel, log in to that account.
+In the top right corner, click on "Settings."
+In the left-hand side menu, click on "Advanced settings," and you will find your Channel ID.

+#### For a client

 To target your YouTube channel, we also require your YouTube channel ID. <br />
 You have two methods to find it: go to your YouTube channel, display the page source code
 <i>(right-click and then View Page Source)</i>, search for "<b>channel_id</b>" using "Ctrl F".